 Population growth, the development of education, the growth of technology, and the age of business have made job interviews very difficult.
 Companies spend thousands of dollars on psychological, physical, mathematical, and general culture tests to find the right person.
 Job seekers also prepare for days before going to a job interview.
 Cliche questions such as ‘’tell me about yourself‘’ or ‘’what are your five worst qualities’’ are still asked by some companies, but job interview questions seem to have come beyond this century around the world already.

 We've compiled seven suggestions that can help you.
 Check out our list before you go to the job interview.

 1. Be yourself

 Yes, be yourself.
 You are what you are.
 Pretending to be someone else does not benefit you; on the contrary, it is harmful.
 The truth will come out sooner or later, and we don't want you to get into trouble.
 Just be yourself and let it flow.
 Be honest about the things you like, the things you hate, or how much you want the job.
 96% of job seekers emphasize the importance of transparency in the workplace.
 Job seekers want the company they work for to be transparent and open to them.
 Then isn't it inevitable that companies expect this from their employees?
 Here is how to be yourself :)

 2. A great CV is not important

 Because a correct CV is essential.
 The things you didn't do, the training you didn't get, or the polishing of trivial knowledge won't work.
 Put on your CV what you do, your work life, and the information you think is essential.
 Include a certificate you're proud of.
-Make sure to use your picture, but it shouldn't be a photo of you sipping your margarita on the beach.
+Use your picture, but it shouldn't be a photo of you sipping your margarita on the beach.
 Keep the dates consistent and understandable.
 Do not exaggerate the design of your resume to attract attention.
 Make yourself a great CV that is easy on the eyes, clear, understandable, and only talks about the facts.